Festival Juu JääbMuhumaa

 Student jazz (Tudengijazz), established in 1982, is one of the oldest and the most unique international festivals in Estonia.
 It is dedicated to students of jazz music and their fresh ideas.
 The festival brings together young musicians from all over Estonia as well as from different European countries to play and share their music.
 Musicians have a great opportunity to make international connections and get the feel of a real festival.
 The festival takes place during spring time, when students are about to finish their studies and are ready to come out with fresh and exciting music.
 The festival has a very intriguing history, it first took place during the time when jazz music was not allowed in Estonia.
-Since 2011, the festival is organised by the Estonian Jazz Union.
+Since 2011, the festival is organised by the Jazz Estonia.
 With its help, it became a high-quality festival that gives the artist and listeners always a full festival experience.

 Tudengijazz is traditionally held in March.

 The focus of the Viljandi Guitar Festival (Viljandi Kitarrifestival) is on promoting improvisational and cross-stylistic guitar playing skills are introducing guitarists from Estonia and abroad to develop international cooperation in the field of guitar studies.
 A very important part of the festival is workshops and master classes given by the performers of the festival – this culminates with the concert of the Festival Guitar Orchestra.
 The festival also gives out the Tiit Paulus Young Guitar Player’s Award.

 Viljandi Guitar Festival is traditionally held in October in Viljandi.

 Tallinn Guitar Festival is traditionally held in June in Tallinn.

 The International Youth Rhythm Music Festival Visioon is a unique rhythm music festival in Estonia.
 It takes place annually in June in Saue and Tallinn.